-Please keep an eye on our website, email and REMIND for the most up-to-date information.
-Download the REMIND mobile app to receive Push Notifications of any closures or late openings due to inclement weather.
-(Must subscribe to current school year classes for proper notification.)
+Please keep an eye on our website, email and Class Dojo app for the most up-to-date information.

 Credits will not be given related to extreme weather events.
 Make-Up days added later in the school year will not be added to you bill.